It's easier than you think to take control. Try these 3 simple steps:

 Pour a healthier drink into a cup or glass and they may not notice it’s different to the more sugary one they’re used to.

-Fruit juice is sugary but one of your 5 A DAY, so limit to 150mls a day and have it with a meal because it is high in sugar and can cause tooth decay.
+Fruit juices and smoothies are sugary but still count as one of your 5 A DAY.
+Limit to 150mls a day and have it with a meal because it can cause tooth decay.

 When shopping, it’s easy to think you’re getting a better deal with the big bottles of pop and juice - but it just means you’re drinking more sugar.